 Our ability to access the capital markets to raise capital on favorable terms will be affected by our debt level, the amount of our debt maturing in the next several years and current maturities, and by adverse market conditions resulting from, among other things, general economic conditions, contingencies and uncertainties that are difficult to predict and impossible to control.
-Moreover, if the rating agencies were to downgrade our corporate credit, then we could experience an increase in our borrowing costs, difficulty assessing capital markets or a reduction in the market price of our common units.
+Moreover, if the rating agencies were to downgrade our corporate credit, then we could experience an increase in our borrowing costs, difficulty assessing capital markets or a reduction in the market price of Enterprise Parent's common units.
 Such a development could adversely affect our ability to obtain financing for working capital, capital expenditures or acquisitions or to refinance existing indebtedness.
-If we are unable to access the capital markets on favorable terms in the future, we might be forced to seek extensions for some of our short-term securities or to refinance some of our debt obligations through bank credit, as opposed to long-term public debt securities or equity securities.
+If we are unable to access the capital markets on favorable terms in the future, we might be forced to seek extensions for some of our short-term securities or to refinance some of our debt obligations through bank credit, as opposed to long-term public debt securities or equity securities of Enterprise Parent.
 The price and terms upon which we might receive such extensions or additional bank credit, if at all, could be more onerous than those contained in existing debt agreements.
-Any such arrangements could, in turn, increase the risk that our leverage may adversely affect our future financial and operating flexibility and thereby impact our ability to make cash distributions.
+Any such arrangements could, in turn, increase the risk that our leverage may adversely affect our future financial and operating flexibility and thereby impact our ability to make principal and interest payments on the notes.

-We could be required to divest significant assets as a result of a non-public investigation by the Bureau of Competition of the Federal Trade Commission.
+We could be required to divest significant assets as a result of a non-public investigation by the Bureau of Competition of the Federal Trade Commission

 On February 24, 2005, an affiliate of EPCO acquired Texas Eastern Products Pipeline Company, LLC, or TEPPCO GP, from Duke Energy Field Services, LLC.
-TEPPCO GP owns a 2% general partner interest in and is the general partner of TEPPCO Partners, L.P., or TEPPCO.
+TEPPCO GP owns a 2% general partner interest in and is the general partner of TEPPCO Partners, L.P.
 On March 11, 2005, the Bureau of Competition of the Federal Trade Commission delivered written notice to the EPCO affiliate's legal advisor that it was conducting a non-public investigation to determine whether such affiliate's acquisition of TEPPCO GP may substantially lessen competition.
 No filings were required under the Hart-Scott-Rodino Act in connection with the EPCO affiliate's purchase of TEPPCO GP.
 EPCO and its affiliates may receive similar inquiries from other regulatory authorities.
 We intend to cooperate fully with any such investigation and inquiries.
 In response to such FTC investigation or any inquiries EPCO and its affiliates may receive from other regulatory authorities, we may be required to divest certain assets.
-In the event we are required to divest significant assets, our future financial and operating flexibility may be materially adversely affected, which could impact our ability to make cash distributions.
+In the event we are required to divest significant assets, our future financial and operating flexibility may be materially adversely affected, which could impact our ability to make principal and interest payments on the notes.

-Substantially all of the equity interests in us that are owned by EPCO and its affiliates and by Enterprise GP Holdings are pledged as security under EPCO's and Enterprise GP Holding's credit facility, respectively.
-Upon an event of default under either of these credit facilities, a change in control of us could result.
+Substantially all of the equity interests in Enterprise Parent that are owned by EPCO and its affiliates are pledged as security under an EPCO credit facility.
+Upon an event of default under this credit facility, a change in control of Enterprise Parent could result.

-EPCO has pledged substantially all of its limited partner interests in us as security under its revolving credit facility with a syndicate of banks.
-EPCO's revolving credit facility contains customary and other events of default relating to defaults of EPCO and certain of its subsidiaries, including certain defaults by us and other EPCO affiliates.
-An event of default, followed by a foreclosure on EPCO's pledged collateral, could result in a change in control of us.
-In addition, the 100% membership interest in our general partner and the 13,454,498 of our common units that are owned by Enterprise GP Holdings are pledged under Enterprise GP Holdings' credit facility.
-Enterprise GP Holdings' credit facility contains customary and other events of default.
-Upon an event of default, the lenders under Enterprise GP Holdings' credit facility could foreclose on Enterprise GP Holdings' assets, which could result in a change in control of us.
+EPCO has pledged substantially all of its limited partner interests in Enterprise Parent and its 95% ownership interest in the general partner of Enterprise Parent as security under its revolving credit facility with a syndicate of banks.
+EPCO's revolving credit facility contains customary and other events of default relating to defaults of EPCO and certain of its subsidiaries, including certain defaults of Enterprise Parent and other EPCO affiliates.
+An event of default, followed by a foreclosure on EPCO's pledged collateral could result in a change in control of Enterprise Parent.